markwylde/doubledb/README.md

 ### `.remove(key)`
 Completely remove the key and it's value from the database.

-### Proposed Query
+### Query
-This hasn't been implemented yet, but it's something I'd like and think could work.
+This has been implemented but it is very inefficient right now, as it doesn't use indexes.
+Inside, it iteratives over all keys then matches the operators.

+Supported operators can be found in the [applyMqlOperators](index.js:302) function.

 ```javascript
 const record = doubledb.query({